Club Universitario de Deportes: The amateur era (1928–1950)

 In 1928, the Peruvian Football Federation allowed the club to enter the Peruvian Primera División, the country's premier division.
 The club surprised opposing and supporting fans that year because they were the runners-up of the season.
 During that season, on 23 September 1928, Universitario played the first clásico with Alianza Lima, the defending champion of the season, and won 1–0.
 However, the team lost to Alianza in an end-of-season play-off for the league title after drawing 1–1 in the first leg and losing 2–0 in the second leg.
 The following year Universitario won its first season title and was crowned Peruvian champion, preventing los Blanquiazules from winning a third consecutive title.

 In 1931, the rector of the university, José Antonio Encinas, forbade the club to use the name Federación Universitaria.
 As a result, the club changed its name to Club Universitario de Deportes retaining the symbolic "U" in their name.
 In that same year, 18-year-old Teodoro Fernández, historically known as "Lolo" Fernández, debuted as a regular player of the team in an international friendly against the Deportes Magallanes of Chile.

 Universitario's second title, in 1934, generated controversy because according to the season regulations, the season champion would be determined by the points earned by the senior teams and a fraction of the respective reserve teams.
 Under these regulations, Alianza Lima would be league champions; however, both senior teams had individually attained six wins, one draw, and one loss and the determining factor was the points obtained in the reserve league.
-Universitario's officials asked that a play-off between the first division teams be played in order to determine the season champion.
-Alianza Lima agreed to the play-off match and was subsequently won by Universitario with a score of 2–1.
+Universitario's officials asked that a play-off between the first division teams be played to determine the season champion.
+Alianza Lima agreed to the play-off match which was subsequently won by Universitario with a score of 2–1.
 But according to other sources, this title Universitario won was not the league title itself, but a secondary title; thus creating controversy.
 Because of that, Alianza Lima considered itself as the champion of this year.
 However, the Peruvian Football Federation and the Sports Association of Professional Football, both recognize the title of this year belong to Universitario.
 Furthermore, in 2012, FIFA published an article in which Universitario appears holding the 1934 championship.